inkognitro/react-app-tutorial/03-routing.md

 };
 ```

-A `MySettingsPage` to demonstrate what happens if the user is not logged in:
+A `MySettingsPage` to demonstrate what happens if the user logs out while being on this page:
 ```typescript
 // src/pages/user-management/MySettingsPage.tsx